 Know Your Finances

 It’s very important that finances are controlled at all times when running a business, and even more so if you wish to avoid debt.
 A good plan going forward is to create an operational budget, which states how much you are able to spend during the year.
 If your funds are tight and you need more room, you may find that you can cut costs elsewhere without suffering.
 If you do not have a strong plan like this in place, you may never realize that you could be saving money.
 You should also know intimately how much you need to keep going with any and all of your product lines or services, so that when it comes to making big decisions, you have the figures to back you up.
+It's crucial to do everything in your power to protect the financial state of your business.

 Finally, if you are self-financing, maybe it’s time to cut back.
 Rather than living like a wealthy business owner, see if you can live like a student.
 If you can do anything more cheaply, do it.
 That way you have more money to put into your business.
 Living well within your means is a great way to avoid debt.
 Stay in your financial lane!